Paltoudara/_VECTOR_/README.md

 ```
 # NOTE THAT:
 THIS IS THE INTERFACE OF THE VECTOR WITH THIS INTERFACE YOU CAN MANIPULATE THE VECTOR AND CAN USE IT IF YOU WANT MORE DETAILS ABOUT THE IMPLEMENTATION JUST SEE THE vector.h and Macros.h for how things are done
+also this vector accepts only elements that are nothrow destructible.

 1) default constructor just initializes the vector pretty much the default state of the vector: no elements no capacity no size